Vegetation Modulates the Impact of Climate Extremes on Gross Primary Production

 Abstract

+Abstract.
 Drought and heat events affect the uptake and sequestration of carbon in terrestrial ecosystems.
-Factors such as the duration, timing and intensity of extreme events influence the magnitude of impacts on ecosystem processes such as gross primary production (GPP), i.e. the ecosystem uptake of COtextsubscript2.
+Factors such as the duration, timing and intensity of extreme events influence the magnitude of impacts on ecosystem processes such as gross primary production (GPP), i.e. the ecosystem uptake of CO2.
 Preceding soil moisture depletion may exacerbate these impacts.
 However, some vegetation types may be more resilient to climate extremes than others.
 This effect is insufficiently understood at the global scale and is the focus of this study.
-Using a global upscaled product of GPP that scales up in-situ land COtextsubscript2 flux observations with global satellite remote sensing, we study the impact of climate extremes at the global scale.
+Using a global upscaled product of GPP that scales up in-situ land CO2 flux observations with global satellite remote sensing, we study the impact of climate extremes at the global scale.
 We find that GPP in grasslands and agricultural areas is generally reduced during heat and drought events.
 However, we also find that forests, if considered globally, appear not in general to be particularly sensitive to droughts and heat events that occurred during the analyzed period or even show increased GPP values during these events.
 On the one hand, this is in many cases plausible, e.g. when no negative preconditioning has occurred.
 On the other hand, however, this may also reflect a lack of sensitivity in current remote sensing derived GPP products to the effects of droughts and heatwaves.
-The overall picture calls for a differentiated consideration of different land cover types in the assessments of risks of climate extremes for ecosystem functioning.$<$/p$>$
+The overall picture calls for a differentiated consideration of different land cover types in the assessments of risks of climate extremes for ecosystem functioning.